 Advanced Elements PackLite

-The absurd portability of this little 5.25-pound kayak makes the Advanced Elements PackLite an easy choice if you want to float miles away from other fooks, deep in the woods, or in another country.
+The absurd portability of this little 5.25-pound inflatable kayak makes the Advanced Elements PackLite an easy choice if you want to float miles away from other fooks, deep in the woods, or in another country.
 We love that it can be added to a backpack or suitcase and provide access to lakes and streams we would otherwise never have dreamed of being able to paddle.
 With a quick setup process and simple cleaning, the PackLite is the ideal travel companion.
 We also appreciate the excellent quality repair kit and directions, as you never know what may happen when you're really "out there."

-Read review: Advanced Elements PackLite
+Read more: Advanced Elements PackLite review

 Why You Should Trust Us